NuzhatJabeen19/CIFAR_10_classification_CNN_Project/README.md

 ## Insights

+- Using only 30,000 samples speeds up training but may limit maximum achievable accuracy.
+- Fine-tuning pretrained models or building a deep custom CNN both yield strong results.
+- Data augmentation and resizing require more epochs to be effective.
+- Monitoring validation and test accuracy is crucial for model selection.

 - **Model 1 (ResNet50 Transfer Learning):**
   Achieves moderate accuracy, showing the benefit of transfer learning, but is limited by not fine-tuning deeper layers.